 Governmental supervision of CAM

-- Medically qualified professionals are always supervised under the Norwegian Supervision Act (Helsetilsynsloven) by the Norwegian Board of Health Supervision (Helsetilsynet) - independent of if they provide conventional medicine or CAM; inside or outside the official health care system.
+- Medically trained and qualified professionals are always supervised under the Norwegian Supervision Act (Helsetilsynsloven) by the Norwegian Board of Health Supervision (Helsetilsynet) - independent of if they provide conventional medicine or CAM; inside or outside the official health care system.

 What is not allowed?